justeslam/offsec2/notes/attacking_ad.md

 kali@kali:~$ sudo hashcat -m 13100 hashes.kerberoast2 /usr/share/wordlists/rockyou.txt -r /usr/share/hashcat/rules/best64.rule --force
 ```

 This technique is immensely powerful if the domain contains high-privilege service accounts with weak passwords, which is not uncommon in many organizations.
-However, if the SPN runs in the context of a computer account, a managed service account,5 or a group-managed service account,6 the password will be randomly generated, complex, and 120 characters long, making cracking infeasible.
+However, if the SPN runs in the context of a computer account, a managed service account, or a group-managed service account, the password will be randomly generated, complex, and 120 characters long, making cracking infeasible.
 The same is true for the krbtgt user account which acts as service account for the KDC.
 Therefore, our chances of performing a successful Kerberoast attack against SPNs running in the context of user accounts is much higher.

-Let's assume that we are performing an assessment and notice that we have GenericWrite or GenericAll permissions7 on another AD user account.
+Let's assume that we are performing an assessment and notice that we have GenericWrite or GenericAll permissions on another AD user account.
 As stated before, we could reset the user's password but this may raise suspicion.
-However, we could also set an SPN for the user,8 kerberoast the account, and crack the password hash in an attack named targeted Kerberoasting.
+However, we could also set an SPN for the user, kerberoast the account, and crack the password hash in an attack named targeted Kerberoasting.
 We'll note that in an assessment, we should delete the SPN once we've obtained the hash to avoid adding any potential vulnerabilities to the client's infrastructure.

 ### Silver Tickets